gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 ### Chapter 12: The Etiquette of Talking Back
 ### Chapter 13: The Things the Reader Can Say
 ### Chapter 14: And Still More Rules

+<a id='the_rules'></a>
+1. The Analysis of a Book's Structure
+	1. Classify the book according to kind and subject matter.
+	2. State what the whole book is about with the utmost brevity.
+	3. Enumerate its major parts in their order and relation, and analyze these parts as you have analyzed the whole.
+	4. Define the problem or problems the author is trying to solve
+2. The Interpretation of a Book's Contents
+	1. Come to terms with the author by interpreting his basic words
+	2. Grasp the author's leading propositions through dealing with his most important sentences.
+	3. Know the author's arguments, by finding them in, or constructing them out of, sequences of sentences.
+	4. Determine which of his problems the author solved, and which he did not; and of the latter, decide which the author knew he failed to solve.
+3. The Criticism of a Book as a Communication of Konwledge
+	1. General Maxims
+		1. Do not begin criticism until you have completed analysis and interpretation.
+(Do not say you agree, disagree, or suspend judgement, until you can say, "I understand.")
+		2. Do not disagree disputatiously or contentiously.
+		3. Respect the difference between knowledge and opinion, by having reasons for any critical judgement you make.
+	2. Specific Criteria for Points of Criticism
+		1. Show wherein the author in uninformed.
+		2. Show wherein the author is misinformed.
+		3. Show wherein the author is illogical.
+		4. Show wherein the author's analysis or account is incomplete.

+	Note: Of these, the first three are criteria for disagreement.
+Failing in all of these, you must argee, in part at least, though you may suspend judgement on the whole, in the light of the fourth point.

 ## Part 3: The Rest of the Reader's Life